-According to the World Health Organization, preventing Vitamin A deficiency decreases the risk of severe infections, such a childhood blindness, disease, and even death.
+According to the World Health Organization, preventing Vitamin A deficiency decreases the risk of severe infections, such as childhood blindness, disease, and even death.

-We work with CBM International to ensure that individuals around the world with disability have access to clean water, sanitation, and hygiene programs.
+Ensuring that individuals around the world with disabilities have access to clean water, sanitation, and hygiene programs is vital.

 Simple antibiotics can prevent bacterial infections such as trachoma, the leading preventable cause of blindness in the world, from spreading within communities.

-Did you know that 1 in 7 people on our planet don't have access to vision care?
-It's our mission to bring eye exams and glasses to those who otherwise lack these resources.
+Did you know that 1 in 7 people on our planet don't have access to eye care?
+It's our mission to help people restore and maintain healthy vision around the world.